 |Rifle Rafferty was executed

-proclaiming his innocence.
-When they fail to take action, the ghost
+and D.A., proclaiming his innocence.
+When they fail to take

-thieves want a tapestry.
-Rafferty's ghost announces it's death to any
+want a tapestry.
+Rafferty's ghost announces it's death to

-who touch the tapestry.
-After stopping the thieves (who wanted it
+any who touch the tapestry.
+After stopping the thieves (who

 It was all a plot for Visio to kill B&R prior to taking over Gotham gangs.
 The ghost was made by special effects, and the tapestry treated to produce the ghost on demand.
 The threat of doom was made precisely to get B&R to touch the tapestry, so the ghost would have a reason to kill them.
 B&R later detected the treatment, put the facts together, and prepared their own "ghosts" to startle Visio into confession.